 - Provision of an Appropriate Learning Environment:

 - Student guidance and support.

 - Teaching, Leaning and Assessment strategy & assessment policy.

-- Staff recruitment, training and development.
+- o Staff recruitment, training and development.

 - Independence of Institutional Ownership from the Exercise of Academic Authority:

 - Organogram diagrams for governance and management, organisational structure.

 - Role descriptors for key senior posts.

 - Appropriate Academic Organisational and the administrative Structure to Support it

 - Five-year strategic plan.
 This should include the mission and strategic vision, goals, measures of success and financial objectives.

-- Academic Regulations that align to the Open University template.
+- Academic Regulations that align to the OU template.
 This should include the following policies:

 - Admissions policy and procedure.

 - Appeals and complaints.

 - Periods of registration.

 - Attendance requirements.

 - Assessment policy.

 - Academic Misconduct policy.

 - Extenuating circumstances policy.

 - Membership of Boards of Examiners.

 - Academic Appeals and Complaints.

 - Ethics policy and procedure

-- Terms of Reference & Organisational Chart for:
+- o Terms of Reference & Organisational Chart for:

 - Governing Body of the Institution

-- Academic Board.

-- Sub-committees e.g. Higher Education Committee

-- Quality committee

-- Course Teams

-- Assessment boards

-- Robust and Rigorous Quality Assurance and Enhancement Informed by the UK Quality Code

-- o Risk registers.